Leo Behrens: Career

-Following his mother's passing, he worked at her store, Lille Arkana, in Oslo.

 After graduating from Westerdals, Behrens started his work as a camera operator for various production companies including STRIX, Mastiff, Rubicon TV, Nordisk Film TV, and ITV Studios.
 He continued gaining experience and working as a director and cinematographer on music videos, documentaries, shorts, TV shows, and more.

-His film, SKIN (2023), is his most notable work.
-It is a transgender short film visually and symbolically describing the act of discovering oneself, as a woman discovers their identity and transforms into a man.
+His most notable project is the 35mm film SKIN (2023), for which he served as writer, director, and cinematographer.
+It is a short film visually and symbolically describing the act of discovering oneself.
 The film was originally created in response to a prompt as a second-year student at the AFI Conservatory, to tell a story visually through a 35mm film without dialogue.
-The short film stars trans actor Lio Mehiel and has been shown at AFI FEST, LACA Film Festival, Oldenburg International Film Festival, Inside Out Toronto LGBT Film Festival and overall more than 50 film festivals around the world.
+The short film stars actor Lio Mehiel and has been shown at AFI FEST, LACA Film Festival, Oldenburg International Film Festival, Inside Out Toronto Film Festival and overall more than 50 film festivals around the world.
 It has been nominated for and won various awards, most notably the Student Academy Award Gold Medal in the Alternative/Experimental category.

-Behrens became the first openly transgender person to win a Student Academy Award.
+The Academy Motion Picture Art and Science provided him with guidance from American cinematographer and director, Michael Goi.

-After graduating, he was selected for the ASC Vision Mentorship Program through which he received the 2024 Fresh Perspectives in Cinematography Grant from ARRI and ASC.
+After graduating AFI, he was selected for the ASC Vision Mentorship Program through which he received the 2024 Fresh Perspectives in Cinematography Grant from ARRI and ASC.
 With this he was able to shoot his first feature film, Shadow Watchers (2024).
-This grant also provided him with guidance from American cinematographer and director, Michael Goi.

 As of early 2025, Behrens is represented by Zero Gravity Management.
 He is also a member of the Norwegian Society of Cinematographers (Foreningen Norske Filmfotografer) along with the Society of Camera Operators (SOC).

-One of Behrens' latest projects working as a cinematographer, The Last Draft (2025) directed by Nicholas Giulak, premiered at FilmQuest in the fall of 2025.
+One of Behrens' latest projects working as a cinematographer, The Last Draft (2025) directed by Nicholas Giulak, premiered and was nominated "Best Horror Short" at FilmQuest in the fall of 2025.
+Another film Behrens shot, Pace (2024), was selected to screen at Cannes Film Festival as a part of the American Pavillion Showcase.

 Projects in development

 Behrens' first feature film, Shadow Watchers (2024), is in post-production.

-He is also working as a cinematographer on the psychological-horror thriller, Oma, which is in pre-production and set to film in Austria.
+He is also working as a director of photography on the psychological-horror thriller, Oma, which is in pre-production and set to film in Austria.